 So what is OG in OG kush?
 According to a story from legendary Amsterdam cannabis cultivators DNA Genetics, the O.G. name was given to the San Fernando Valley-bred kush strain by weed-obsessed rappers Cypress Hill, specifically because the strong, skunky strain was the "original gangsta" of kushes.

 "The O.G. got tagged onto the LA Kush back in the 90's by the Cypress Hill Crew and it stands for 'original gangsta,'" a representative for DNA Genetics told the San Diego City Beat in 2011.
 "There are also stories of the O.G. standing for 'Ocean Grown,' but being from LA we believe and feel that the O.G. comes from the Cypress family."

 So what does it mean when someone calls you an OG?
 It means you have so much respect that they don't want to mess with you.
+It's a term of street endearment, a sign of clear and obvious respect to the people who taught you everything you know.
 And what does OG mean in weed?
 Well, if you believe the folks at DNA Genetics, it means your bud has so much respect that everyone wants to smoke it.

 What Is The OG In OG Kush?

 In our last trip to the rumor mill, we went over America's northern border to Canada, where a now-defunct early-2000s cannabis website named OverGrown.com is sometimes credited as the real naming inspiration for the OG in OG Kush.